 - Our Ambler store will be open 8 a.m.-8 p.m. every day.

-- New customer limits.
-We have been strictly enforcing customer limits in all of our stores: 12 at a time in Mt.
-Airy, 20 in Chestnut Hill, 50 in Ambler, and 5 at our Across the Way and Next Door stores.
+New customer limits.
+We have been strictly enforcing customer limits in all of our stores: 18 at a time in Mt.
+Airy, 230 in Chestnut Hill, 100 in Ambler, 10 at our Across the Way store, and 5 at our Next Door store.
 These customer limits will allow us all to maintain acceptable social distancing (six feet) inside the stores.

 - Ambler: Tuesdays, 8-9 a.m.

 If you aren't a senior or at high risk, please plan to visit at a different time than during these hours.

 - Closed salad, and hot bars.
 Our kitchen staff will have plenty of our prepared foods available as grab-and-go.
 Our Café in Ambler is also closed.

 - Our bulk departments are OPEN!
 Please feel free to bring your own clean, reusable containers.
 Instructions on how to weigh you containers (to get the "tare") are in the store.
 Don't forget to write the item number on the container (PLU number).